On this page:

-The Driver Protection Ratings show the risk of death or serious injury to the driver of the vehicle in the event of a crash.
-These ratings do not assess the risk of being involved in the crash in the first place, which can be influenced by vehicle technology, driver behaviour, vehicle condition and the road environment.
+The Driver Protection Ratings show the risk of death or serious injury resulting in hospital admission to the driver of the vehicle in a crash.
+This ratings does not assess the risk of being involved in the crash in the first place, which can be influenced by vehicle technology, driver behaviour, vehicle condition and the road environment.
 Factors such as who drives these vehicles or where they are driven were taken into account when analysing the data.

 The 'Safer Pick' vehicles have been identified from the Total Safety Rating for each model that combines driver protection as well as harm to other road users in a crash as well as only recommending vehicles available with Electronic Stability Control.
 Why?

 The total safety rating identifies how well individual vehicle models protect ALL road users from injury in the event of a crash, including cyclists, pedestrians, motorcyclists and drivers of other vehicles.
 This is a better guide to the TOTAL COMMUNITY IMPACT of vehicle safety.

 The crashworthiness of a light vehicle is relevant to injury outcome in around 90% of crashes in Australasia whilst vehicle aggressivity is relevant to injury outcome in around 55% of crashes.
 Consequently the total crash safety rating is weighted more highly towards the crashworthiness performance than aggressivity performance of each vehicle.
 This also means that the estimated total safety rating correlates more closely with the crashworthiness estimates of the vehicle rather than the aggressivity estimates.

 If we are serious about reducing road trauma, we need to consider how any vehicle we purchase protects ALL road users, not just its own occupants.
 Vehicles identified as a 'Safer Pick' provide best possible injury protection to all road users including their own occupants.